Maua-Dev/battlesnake_fastapi_template/README.md

     uvicorn src.app.main:app

 ## The Challenge 🐍
-The challenge is to create a Battlesnake using FastAPI and Magnum.
+The challenge is to create a Battlesnake using FastAPI and Mangum.
 The Battlesnake must be deployed in AWS Lambda.
 You can find the documentation for Battlesnake [here](https://docs.battlesnake.com/).

 ### The files 📁